-In November 2013, we entered into a Commercial Manufacturing and Supply Agreement with Baxter Pharmaceutical Solutions LLC ("Baxter") that was amended in September 2021 (as amended, the "Baxter Agreement").
+We have entered into material purchase commitments with commercial manufacturers for the supply of HEPLISAV-B. In November 2013, we entered into a Commercial Manufacturing and Supply Agreement with Baxter Pharmaceutical Solutions LLC ("Baxter") that was amended in September 2021 (as amended, the "Baxter Agreement").
 Baxter provides formulation, fill and finish services and produces HEPLISAV-B for commercial use.
-Pursuant to the Baxter Agreement, we are obligated to purchase an annual minimum number of batches of HEPLISAV-B for each of the next four calendar years through December 31, 2026, and there are certain limits on the number of batches that Baxter is required to produce.
-As of December 31, 2022, our aggregate minimum commitment under the Baxter Agreement was \$9.3 million within the next 12 months, and \$34.1 million beyond the next 12 months.
+Pursuant to the Baxter Agreement, we are obligated to purchase an annual minimum number of batches of HEPLISAV-B through December 31, 2026, and there are certain limits on the number of batches that Baxter is required to produce.
+As of December 31, 2023, our aggregate minimum commitment under the Baxter Agreement was \$11.4 million within the next 12 months, and \$24.5 million beyond the next 12 months.